Parenting 101 Video

 Spanish Radio Program "La Voz del Condado de Fairfax" Talks About New Virtual Spanish Language Parent Café

 Mario Prada and Raiza Barraza, social services specialists with our Parenting Education Programs, talked with Fairfax County's weekly Spanish radio program,"La Voz del Condado de Fairfax" host Heber Velasque about DFS' new Virtual Spanish Language Parent Café that helps families build a community of support.
-Check it out.
+Check out the podcast.

 Nurture Yourself in the New Year